Server-side save and publish workflow

 Your current version and the latest published version match. - You are behind the published version

-The currently published version includes changes that are not in your current version.
-If you are developing changes in a version while other users have published changes in other versions, you will want to integrate those changes into your version to ensure consistency and avoid conflicts.
-The Include latest published changes option lets you merge the latest published updates into your current version, ensuring that your changes build upon the most recent configuration.
-This step is particularly important when multiple users are collaborating on the same profile, as it helps maintain alignment and prevents overwriting important updates.
-These integrated changes will appear in the Changes to be saved or Changes to be published table as Published.
+The published version contains changes not present in your version.
+If you are working on a version and other users publish changes in different versions, you need to integrate those updates into your version to maintain consistency and avoid conflicts.
+Use the Include latest published changes option to merge the latest published updates into your version, so your changes build on the most recent configuration.
+This step is especially important when multiple users collaborate on the same profile, as it helps maintain alignment and prevents overwriting important updates.
+Integrated changes appear in the Changes to be saved or Changes to be published table as Published.

 - You are ahead of the published version